qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ---
-title: "What is a Vector Database?
-Revamped"
+title: "An Introduction to Vector Databases"
 draft: false
-slug: what-is-a-vector-database-revamped
+slug: introduction-to-vector-databases
 short_description:  What is a Vector Database?
 Use Cases & Examples | Qdrant
 description: Discover what a vector database is, its core functionalities, and real-world applications.
 preview_dir: /articles_data/what-is-a-vector-database-revamp/preview